GeorgeTsoukalas/GeorgeTsoukalas.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am currently an undergraduate at Rutgers University majoring in Math & Computer Science (Honors).
-I am interested in machine learning theory and applications of novel architectures to problems in automated reasoning.
+I am currently an honors student at Rutgers University majoring in Math & Computer Science.
+I am broadly interested in machine learning domains such as statistical & optimization theory, deep reinforcement learning, adversarial attack/robustness, and few-shot learning & automated reasoning/theorem proving.
+My hope is to create very powerful tools using ML that can benefit the entirety of humanity.
 I primarily have a background in mathematics from Rutgers, including graduate coursework in combinatorics and probability theory (as well as others).
 At the moment, I am reading **Deep Learning Architectures** by Ovidiu Calin to work on the mathematical foundations of current machine learning models, and afterwards I will be beginning to read new research.

 Projects
 --------